![]() |

 portères, curtains over doors: portières

-Rekkavik, Iceland’s capital: Reyjkavik
+Rekkavik, Iceland’s capital: Reykjavik

 Suits you, sir: Suit you, sir!
+(From the Fast Show.)

 The Forsyth Saga, series of novels by Galsworthy, twice televised: The Forsyte Saga.